3rd Infantry Regiment (United States): Uniforms and insignia

 When on duty, members of the 3rd Infantry Regiment wear the standard dark blue Army Service Uniform and the infantry shoulder cord.
 Prior to its introduction in 2008, it was known as the Dress Blue Uniform and worn only by units that required their wear, such as the 3rd Infantry.
 The 'blues' date back to the early 1950s, and were rarely worn by regular units, being an optional uniform along with the Dress Whites.
 Worn on the left shoulder is a black distinctive trimming, also known as a buff strap.
 On the shoulder of the Army Service Uniform, a blue tab with "HONOR GUARD" embroidered on it in white letters is worn.
-Nameplates are not worn for uniformity, and instead of ribbons, medals are worn instead.
+Nameplates are not worn for uniformity, and instead of ribbons, medals are worn.
 Pinned to the top right chest pocket is a badge unique to the Old Guard, bearing the shape of the Tomb and surrounded by laurels.